monix/monix/README.md

 ## Usage

 The first stable release is still pending.
-Compiled for Scala 2.10 and will be cross-compiled for Scala 2.11 as soon as the general release is available.
+Compiled for Scala 2.10 and Scala 2.11.0-RC3.
 Also cross-compiled to the latest Scala.js (at the moment of writing Scala.js 0.4.1).

 The only sub-project is right now `monifu-core`, but `monifu-rx`, `monifu-iteratees` and probably others will happen.